daveyarwood/blog.djy.io/src/_drafts/how-i-deploy-my-personal-projects.md

 # Domains and DNS

-Whenever I've bought a domain, I've used [Namecheap][namecheap], not necessarily because it's the best option, but just because I've always found Namecheap to be easy and intuitive, and it does everything that I need when it comes to registering and managing domains.
+Whenever I register a domain, I use [Namecheap][namecheap], not necessarily because it's the best option, but just because I've always found Namecheap to be easy and intuitive, and it does everything that I need when it comes to registering and managing domains.